 So don’t fret over trying to get every single detail correct.
 Instead, focus on the general shapes and the overall character of your subject and its reflection.

-Here’s a very nice picture of a sailboat on water.
-The colors are beautiful and the reflections are really interesting.
+Here’s a very nice picture of trees along a riverbank.
+The colors are beautiful and the reflections are interesting.